apache/arrow-cookbook/python/source/data.rst

     [12, 10]
   ], names=["actor", "nominations"])

-We can join them into a single one using :func:`pyarrow.concat_tables`:
+We can combine them into a single table using :func:`pyarrow.concat_tables`:

 .. testcode::